Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/start_new_analysis/start_new_analysis.md

 <a href="media/output_results.png" target="_blank">![Output results](media/output_results.png)</a>

-The save Analysis button opens the following file dialog box, which allows you to save GelBox 3 analysis files in a unique .gdf format.
+The Save Analysis button opens the following file dialog box, which allows you to save GelBox 3 analysis files in a unique .gdf format.
 This file format can be loaded to GelBox 3 to revisit the analysis.
 Name your file and click Save.

 <a href="media/save_analysis_file_dialog.png" target="_blank">![Save analysis file dialog](media/save_analysis_file_dialog.png)</a>